-3) It will pick up the physical hard disk partitions from host OS.
+3) It will pick up the physical disk partitions from host OS.

 Important Note: My mistake

-Before go to next step, let’s understand something clearly!
+Before going to the next step, let’s understand something clearly!

-If you want to convert your entire physical disk (for example 500GB with 5 partition) to VHD, then select the all partitions and start the conversion.
-This will not cause any issues while attaching the VHD to VirtualBox or Virtual PC, except space issue because the converted VHD file will take the same size as 500GB.
+If you want to convert your entire physical disk (for example 500GB with 5 partitions) to VHD, then select all partitions and start the conversion.
+This will not cause any issues while attaching the VHD to VirtualBox or Hyper-V.

-In this example, I like to convert my working Windows 7 host to VirtualBox.
+In this example, I had to convert my working Windows 7 host to VirtualBox.
 So, I must convert the System and boot partitions which are mostly different.

 Here is my working Windows 7 physical computer.

-Initially I have converted only Windows 7 boot partition (normally C drive) to save space and time.
-I know this is not the system partition with boot recorder, but I had the confident to repair and boot virtual machine if it fails to boot later.
+Initially, I converted only Windows 7 boot partition (normally C drive) to save space and time.
+I know this is not the system partition with boot recorder, but I had the confidence to repair and boot virtual machine if it fails to boot later.

-No matter how many partitions you select and convert, VirtualBox will detect the VHD as the size of full physical disk with correct partitions.
-When boot loader/recorder not found on any of the disks (Normally its on first partition – E drive for me) OS will not boot.
+No matter how many partitions you select and convert, VirtualBox will detect the VHD as the size of a full physical disk with correct partitions.
+When the boot loader/recorder not found on any of the partitions (Normally it’s on the first partition – E drive for me), OS will not boot.

 So, my first method returned the following error